Lesedi-Projects/BPM-Customer-Onboarding-Analysis/README.md

 ## Outcome

-Solution presented to the Regional Head of Governance — under active consideration for implementation.
-Line manager formally commended the work to the Regional Business Controller, describing it as excellent work demonstrating significant engagement across operations.
+Solution presented to the Regional Head of Governance and under active consideration for implementation.

 ---